 But which recipe would I use?
 How would I even begin to take on a whole bird?
 I hadn’t even cooked a turkey!
 I purchased a small five and a half pound chicken and it came in a nicely sealed package which then burst open with disgusting juices.
 Everywhere.
 All over my counter.
 More horrific mistakes occurred which I will stop myself from admitting now and just say: onwards and upwards!
 I refused to be made a fool of by a chicken.

-Practice does indeed make perfect (and less messes) and I have made since, five roast chickens.
+Practice does indeed make perfect (and less messes) and I have made since, countless roast chickens.
 I finally perfected my recipe and will share it with you now.
 This could not be more fool-proof, juicy or easy.
 I’m already married but I’m pretty sure this bird would have gotten me engaged.
 I’ve asked as much and have been assured yes by my husband – nodding enthusiastically, mouth full of food.

 You will need: